telerik/justmock-docs/licensing/set-up-your-license.md

     * For Windows: `%AppData%\Roaming\Telerik\telerik-license.txt`.
     * For macOS/Linux: `${HOME}/.telerik/telerik-license.txt`.

     Before placing the `telerik-license.txt` file in your home directory, ensure the necessary folder structure exists.
-Create any required directories in your home folder if they don not already exist.
+Create any required directories in your home folder if they do not already exist.

 ## Updating Your License Key